This discreet newsletter will teach you how to give him freaky oral sex & make him scream your name in bed. Click here

 8. Yeast Infections

-Most people think of yeast infection symptoms such as discharge and odor.
+Most people think of yeast infection symptoms such as discharge and vaginal odors.
 Those are two of the most common symptoms.
 However, vaginal swelling is a sign you might miss when you’re dealing with more obvious symptoms.

 Yeast infections are quite common and can be treated with medication.
 We recommend seeing a doctor if you suspect you have a yeast infection that doesn’t heal up on it’s own.
 But beware that you can pass a yeast infection to your partner, and he can pass it back to you.
 So you should probably wait to have sex until it’s passed.
 More on that in this post.